 Did Thanksgiving and all the family, food, and relatives that go along with it distract you from your writing part-way through the month?
 Well, Thanksgiving happens every year, and you should have prepared for the holiday by working it into your Writing/Life Plans for November.

-In the project management world, we call these plans a "critical path".
+In the project management world, we call these plans a "critical path."
 We use the word "critical" because when activities begin to stray from the planned path, it can result in total project failure.
-If you failed to reach the 50K mark, it means you probably didn't plan adequately for what was to come.
+If you failed to reach the 50K word mark, it means you probably didn't plan adequately for what was to come.

 2. You didn't do the (absolutely necessary) writer's craft grunt work before hand